MohammadJRanjbar/MohammadJRanjbar.github.io/_pages/cv.md

 Work experience
 ======
-* Programmer at Swimbot team at FIRA Academy, january 2021 - March 2021
+* Member of the team which created Swimbot at FIRA Academy, March 2021

 * Research Assistant at Computer Intelligence and Large Scale System Research Lab, 2020 - Present